googleapis/cloud-trace-nodejs/README.md

 > *This module is experimental, and should be used by early adopters.
 This module uses APIs there may be undocumented and may be subject to change without notice.*

 This module provides StackDriver Trace support for Node.js applications.
-[StackDriver Trace](https://cloud.google.com/cloud-trace/) is a feature of [Google Cloud Platform](https://cloud.google.com/) that collects latency data (traces) from your applications and displays it in near real-time in the [Google Cloud Console](https://console.cloud.google.com/?_ga=1.258049870.576536942.1443543237).
+[StackDriver Trace](https://cloud.google.com/cloud-trace/) is a feature of [Google Cloud Platform](https://cloud.google.com/) that collects latency data (traces) from your applications and displays it in near real-time in the [Google Cloud Console][cloud-console].

 ![StackDriver Trace Overview](doc/images/cloud-trace-overview-page.png)

 ## Prerequisites

 1. Your application will need to be using Node.js version 0.12 or greater.
-1. You will need a project in the [Google Developers Console](https://console.cloud.google.com/project?_ga=1.258049870.576536942.1443543237).
+1. You will need a project in the [Google Developers Console][cloud-console].
 Your application can run anywhere, but the trace data is associated with a particular project.
 1. [Enable the Trace API](https://console.cloud.google.com/flows/enableapi?apiid=cloudtrace) for your project.

 ## Installation